 International Arbitration/Alternative Dispute Resolution

 We are well known for frequently advising clients in our role as legal counsel in international arbitration and mediation.

 We represent clients before the Japan Commercial Arbitration Association (JCAA), the International Court of Arbitration (ICC), the Singapore International Arbitration Centre (SIAC), and other international arbitration institutions.
 In addition to serving as our clients’ legal advocates, our lawyers also take on the roles of arbitrator and mediator.

-- MHM Asian Legal Insights Special Edition Vol.6 (July 2019)
+MHM Asian Legal Insights Special Edition Vol.13 (April 2021)

-- MHM Asian Legal Insights Special Edition Vol.5 (April 2019)
+MHM Asian Legal Insights Special Edition Vol.12 (April 2021)

-MHM Asian Legal Insights Special Edition Vol.4 (July 2018)
+MHM Asian Legal Insights Special Edition Vol.11 (September 2020)

 - Firm News